 It is our collective voice that reduces isolation for others, raises awareness and improves healthcare practices.
 Let's raise up our voices so more women know about preeclampsia and HELLP syndrome and less women have adverse outcomes!

-August 23, 2022 – Melbourne, FL –– Preeclampsia survivors and their supporters will hit the pavement with a purpose on Saturday, August 27, as part of the third annual Promise Walk W...
+August 22, 2023 – Melbourne, FL –– Preeclampsia survivors and their supporters will hit the pavement with a purpose on Saturday, August 26, as part of the fourth annual Promise Walk...